 On August 12th 2021 satellite operator Spire Global contracted Astra Space to launch some of that company’s LEO satellites for its LEMUR CubeSat constellation.
-Astra will begin launching Spire satellites in the spring of 2022.
+Astra will begin launching Spire satellites in 2022/2023.

 On August 28th 2021, Rocket 3.3 (LV0006) failed to reach orbit due to a fueling system propellant leak.
 The rocket’s engines were shut off by range safety at 2,5 minutes into the flight and crashed into the ocean.

 On November 20th, 2021, Astra’s an upgraded Rocket 3.3 vehicle (LV0007) successfully reached space after launching from PSCA in Alaska.
 The rocket carried a demonstration payload for the Space Test Program (STP) for the U.S. Space Force.
 Achieving an orbital launch in just five years after the company was founded, ‘Astra became the fastest company to reach orbit with a privately developed liquid-fueled rocket’ over a year less than launch provider SpaceX at six years.